Digital-Media/HagenbergThesis/README.md

 Use `\aiusednone` if no AI tools were used.
 If your degree program requires a detailed documentation, use the environment `aiusagedetails` instead (see the commented part of the file and the [package manual](https://github.com/Digital-Media/HagenbergThesis/blob/build/manual/main.pdf)).

+The texts of the detailed form were adapted by FH OÖ from *KOGNITION/COGNISANCE* by Gimpel et al. (2023, [doi:10.17605/OSF.IO/VGXF7](https://doi.org/10.17605/OSF.IO/VGXF7)).
+Unlike the rest of this project, they are licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) and are therefore kept in the separate file [`hgbaiusage-cognisance.sty`](dev/texmf/tex/latex/hagenberg-thesis/hgbaiusage-cognisance.sty); the form prints the source reference.

 ### PDF/A Generation and Validation